-Hi, Below are the step by step 6 volt to 12 volt report you requested from us.
+Hello: The following is the step by step 6 volt to 12 volt conversion report you requested from us.

-Before we get into how to convert your car or truck from 6 volts to 12 volts, let's discuss some basic electricity as this will help in the understanding of your vehicles electrical system.
+Before we get into how to convert your car or truck to 12 volts, like to discuss basic electricity, as this will help in the understanding of your vehicles electrical system.